List of ministers of social protection of the Armenian Soviet Socialist Republic: Drastamat Asqanaz Ter-Simonyan (1895–1937)

 In December 1920, Ter-Simonyan was appointed the ArmSSR People's Commissar for Social Security, then People's Commissar of Enlightenment.

-In summer 1921, Drastamat Ter-Simonyan occupied the position of the Extraordinary Commissar of Zangezour.
+In summer 1921, Drastamat Ter-Simonyan occupied the position of the Extraordinary Commissar of Zangezur.
 He held very many positions: Secretary of the Yerevan Committee of Armenian Communist Party, a member of the Presidium, Editor of Parisian newspaper called “Yerevan” (1928), the first Chairman of the Writers’ Union, Editor of the newspaper “Nor Ughi”, Head of the Yerevan City Council and so on.

 In 1932, Drastamat Ter-Simonyan was appointed the Chief Editor of the Armenian Soviet Encyclopedia.
 In the academic years 1934 to 1935 and 1935 to 1936, he headed the Chair of Leninism and the Party, as well as read lectures there.

 On August 10, 1936, he was expelled from the Communist Party by the majority votes of the Central Committee members.

 Drastamat Ter-Simonyan was falsely imprisoned, yet posthumously acquitted.